thierryvolpiatto/addressbook-bookmark/README.md

 a special mode to display contacts with address, phone etc...
 If you have installed [google-maps](http://julien.danjou.info/google-maps-el.html) you can switch to google map based on address of your contact.
-It is fully compatible with [helm](https://github.com/emacs-helm/helm) See `helm-filtered-bookmarks` and turn on `helm-mode` to have [helm](https://github.com/emacs-helm/helm) completion in message buffers.
+It is fully compatible with [helm](https://github.com/emacs-helm/helm).

 ## Installation